ros2/rcl/rcl/QUALITY_DECLARATION.md

 ### ABI Stability Policy [1.v]

-`rcl` contains C++ code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
+`rcl` contains C code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]